Anjalii1206/Coffers_Cube/README.md

 # 🍽️ Food Delivery Website

 Welcome to our **Full-Stack Food Delivery Website**!
-This project allows users to explore restaurants, add items to their cart, and securely complete their orders using **Razorpay** for payments.
+This project allows users to explore restaurants, add items to their cart, and securely complete their orders using **Stripe** for payments.

 ## 🚀 Tech Stack